Carbon-izer Presents Northwest Freeway (Outer Belt)

 From what I've heard, the Select brand is a lot more common in Europe (where the set is based on) and very rare here, with this one perhaps being the first U.S. one (thanks to Mike A.)

-Unfortunately, by the early 2020s it was closed and will become a Star Stop.
+Unfortunately, by the early 2020s it was closed and reopened as a Star Stop.

 Travelodge / 13290 FM 1960 West